-The Canon EOS 10D and the Canon EOS 40D are two enthusiast cameras that were revealed to the public, respectively, in February 2003 and August 2007.
+The Canon EOS 10D and the Canon EOS 40D are two enthusiast cameras that were officially introduced, respectively, in February 2003 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the 40D provides 10.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 10D has a resolution of 6.3 megapixels, whereas the 40D provides 10.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is somewhat smaller (2 percent) than the Canon 10D.
 Moreover, the 40D is slightly lighter (3 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the 40D are weather-sealed.